aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 -----------------------------------

 You can personalize various parameters defined in the :py:class:`~optpolicy_functions.OptimalPolicy` class.
-To tailor the minimum number of observations needed in a partition, adjust ``pt_min_leaf_size``.
-For limiting the number of individuals receiving specific treatments, use ``other_max_shares``.
-Note that the information must come as a tuple with as many entries as there are treatments.

 When considering treatment costs, input them via `other_costs_of_treat`.
 When evaluating the reward, the aggregate costs (costs per unit times units) of the policy allocation are subtracted.
 If left as default (None), the program determines a cost vector that imply an optimal reward (policy score minus costs) for each individual, while guaranteeing that the restrictions as specified in ``other_max_shares`` are satisfied.
 This is of course only relevant when ``other_max_shares`` is specified.

 Alternatively, if restrictions are present and `other_costs_of_treat` is default, you can specify `other_costs_of_treat_mult`.
-Admissible values are either a scalar greater zero or a tuple with values greater zero.
+Admissible values for this parameter are either a scalar greater zero or a tuple with values greater zero.
 The tuple needs as many entries as there are treatments.
 The imputed cost vector is then multiplied by this factor.

 .. list-table::